ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

 - The `user: "{{ansible_user}}"` parameter tells the module the username to login to the F5 BIG-IP device with
 - The`password: "{{ansible_ssh_pass}}"` parameter tells the module the password to login to the F5 BIG-IP device with
 - The `server_port: 8443` parameter tells the module the port to connect to the F5 BIG-IP device with.
 8443 is what's being used in this lab, but could be different depending on the deployment.
+- The `validate_certs: false` parameter tells the module to not validate SSL certificates.
+This is just used for demonstration purposes since this is a lab.
 - `register: device_facts` tells the task to save the output to a variable bigip_device_info

 ## Step 4